 I have learnt many lessons…My children have suffered in the process, you cannot force it to be amicable, if you have children you will still be in each others lives for years, so do it right before real damage is done that cannot be repaired…

-I wish I had met this lady before I started this painful journey in 2015
+I wish I had met this lovely lady before I started this painful journey in 2015.

 Divorce Alchemy is founded on the belief and experience that with the right information and preparation, you can manage your divorce with confidence feeling in control.

 About Emma: “For 13 years I worked as a legal adviser.
 I specialised in working with families dealing with the stress and confusion of relationship breakdown.
 Experiencing confusion about money and how to manage the children. even when divorce is your decision, it’s hard.
 When you’re unprepared, it’s even harder. “